 In addition, as it is possible that you may be delayed during your walk due to bad weather, we recommend that you allow for a ‘bad weather day’ in your planning or plan to arrive the previous evening to the day you wish to be picked up.

 1st June to 30th September.

-As you can now only walk North to South in winter, we would suggest to lessen the possibility of lengthy delays that you fly into Launceston and out of Hobart.
+As you can no longer walk in either direction in winter, we would suggest to lessen the possibility of lengthy delays that you fly into Launceston and out of Hobart.

 The reason for this is that we generally do not have lengthy delays getting passengers to Cradle Mountain but we do have problems getting to Lake St.Clair.
 Therefore, we suggest that you travel “inwards” with us and “outwards” (to Hobart) with a Hobart based company that we can recommend to you.
 As Derwent Bridge is already on the western side of the Highlands there is far less chance of transport to Hobart being unduly delayed.

 Due to the unpredictability of the weather at this time of the year, the likelihood of conditions that can close the roads to the highlands as well as making progress on foot within the National Parks either extremely slow or impossible, our service will operate on the following basis.

 1. No guarantee can be given to take you to your outgoing destination or picking you up from your finishing location.
 If we are unable to travel to your outgoing destination on the date you have booked, we will make that journey as soon as safe conditions exist, or we will either offer you a complete refund or offer to take you to an alternative destination (in winter the East Coast, Freycinet, Bay of Fires, Douglas Apsley, Maria Island etc can be viable walking alternatives).